Princess Maria Christina of Saxony (1770–1851)

-Maria Christina of Saxony (Maria Christina Albertina Carolina; 7 December 1770 – 24 November 1851) was a Princess of Saxony.
+Maria Christina of Saxony (Maria Christina Albertina Carolina; 7 December 1770 – 24 November 1851) was a Princess of Saxony and by birth a member of the House of Wettin.
 She was the Princess of Carignano and later Princess of Montléart by marriage.

 Early life

-Maria Christina was the only surviving child of Prince Charles of Saxony, Duke of Courland, himself son of King Augustus III of Poland, and his wife, Countess Franciszka Krasińska.
+Maria Christina was the only surviving child of Prince Charles of Saxony, Duke of Courland, himself son of King Augustus III of Poland, and his wife, Countess Franciszka Korwin-Krasińska.
 Her parents married secretly in Warsaw in 1760.
 The marriage was considered morganatic in Saxony.
-Her mother was created a princess (Princess Franziska Krasińska Wettin) in her own right due to her marriage, only after the intervention of Emperor Joseph II.
+Her mother was created a Princess (Princess Franziska Krasińska Wettin) in 1775 by Emperor Emperor Joseph II.

 Biography

 Her education was in the hands of several private tutors and governesses.
 She learned philosophy, geography, literature, music, dance, and was taught several languages (German, Italian, French, Polish, and English).

-In Turin on 24 October 1797, she married Charles Emmanuel of Savoy Prince of Carignano (d.1800).
+In Turin on 24 October 1797, she married Charles Emmanuel, Prince of Carignano (died 1800).
 They had two children: